 - Breed of dog, squash faced dogs tend to have drier noses

-If your dog’s nose is cracked, looks sore or you notice any changes in colour or texture, then you want to take them for a check-up as it plays a significant role in the happiness of your dog.
+So when should you be concerned?
+If your dog’s nose is cracked, looks sore, or you notice any changes in color or texture, then you want to take them to your veterinarian for a check-up as it plays a significant role in the happiness of your pet.

 Why is a dogs nose wet?

+Well, it’s likely to be a combination of things.
+The good news is the old wife’s tale that a cold, wet nose is a sign of a healthy dog isn’t necessarily true.
 Your dog’s nose and its moistness are unique.
-If your dog has always had a dry nose it doesn’t mean that there is an underlying issue.
+If your dog has always had a dry nose, it doesn’t mean an underlying issue.
 Likewise, if your canine companion doesn’t lack in that department, it’s fine.